 Thankfully, these vibrant murals continue to survive and thrive despite this rapid tide of change.

-Timeless themes of social injustices, political upheavals, women’s rights, immigrant struggles, etc. are inspiringly brought to life in these astounding murals.
+Timeless themes of social injustices, political upheavals, women’s rights, and immigrant struggles are brought to life in these astounding murals.

 Let’s count them down.